epcodes/DSM-GrindPackAddons/README.md

 Discord Server: https://discord.gg/QsEkNQS
 ## Doggo's Grind Pack
 Grindpack is a bundle of addons to DSM that are centered on combat.
+### Note: You must manually compile the download into a .jar file for now.
+Expect this to be updated soon.
 ## Incompatibilities
 - Old Animations <2.6.4 - Frequent crashes
 - Old Animations 2.6.4